andychiare/guest-writer/articles/yyyy-mm-dd-dotnet-reverse-proxy.markdown

 ## Summary

 After exploring what a reverse proxy is, when using it and why you could need to implement a custom one, you started setting up an ASP.NET Core application to learn how to implement it.
 You created a middleware acting as a reverse proxy: it captured specific requests and submitted them to the target servers.
-In the application example you have implemented, the target servers were a few Google's servers.
-During the implementation, you explored how to process the target server's responses in order to avoid violations of the same origin policy of the browser and how to process the original requests in order to get a prefilled form.
+In the application example, you have implemented, the target servers were a few Google's servers.
+During the implementation, you explored how to process the target server's responses in order to avoid violations of *the same origin policy* of the browser and how to process the original requests in order to get a prefilled form.

-You can find the final code of the project developed throughout this article on [this GitHub repository](XXXXX).
+You can find the final code of the project developed throughout this article on [this GitHub repository](https://github.com/andychiare/netcore2-reverse-proxy).